 - If the disputed payment was through a Credit Card, any updates that would have resulted from that payment are reversed.
 This can potentially set a service’s due date to be more than twenty-one (21) days in the past and result in immediate termination.
 As such it would be important to resolve this with Hostwinds before the account is terminated and closed which would lead to a loss of all held data.

 - If the disputed payment was through PayPal, any updates that would have resulted from that payment are reversed.
-This can potentially set a service’s due date to be more than thirty (30) days in the past and result in immediate termination.
+This can potentially set a service’s due date to be more than twenty-one (21) days in the past and result in immediate termination.

 The complete passage from the “Chargebacks and Disputes” section of our Terms of Service can be read below: